usacs/Self-Guided-Projects/To-Do List CLI/content/Part-2.md

 # Serializing Application State to Disk

-Here, in Part 2, we'll proceed to modeling our persistent-state.
-Here, we develop the app's "backend", which provides an interface for the "frontend" to call upon the core logic.
+In this, our second week, we'll proceed to modeling our persistent-state.
+Here, we develop the app's "backend", which provides an API of some sort for the "frontend" to interact with to serve the users.
+[Here's an aside explaining this analogy.](General-Asides.md#aside-3-tiered-architectures "Because, obviously, the best metaphors are explained in lengthy asides.")

 ## Strategies for Managing Application State